We’re transforming our Lamoni campus undergraduate tuition for 2024-25 to $19,950.

 The course covers the basic aspects of a complete data analytics project.
 Students will use data sets obtained from community partners.
 Students will work in teams with each team producing a problem definition in conjunction with the client, conducting the proposed analysis directed at providing insight into the problem, and disseminating the results of the analysis in written and oral form.

-An accounting major from Graceland University can help to prepare you for these careers:
+Students who graduate from Graceland’s accounting degree program go on to have careers at private, public, and governmental agencies.
+An accounting major from Graceland University can help to prepare you for careers such as:

 …and many other exciting fields.